psychemedia/storytelling-notes/fairy_midwife.md

 THE FAIRY NURSE.

-There was once a little farmer and his wife living near Coolgairow.
+There was once a little farmer and his wife living near Coolgarrow.
 They had three children, and my story happened while the youngest was on the breast.
-The wife was a good wife enough, but her mind was all on ker fiunily md her farm, and she hardly ever went to her

-knees without falling asleep, and she thought the time spent in the chapel was twice as long as it need be.
+The wife was a good wife enough, but her mind was all on her family md her farm, and she hardly ever went to her knees without falling asleep, and she thought the time spent in the chapel was twice as long as it need be.
 So, begonies, she let her man and her two children go before her one day to Mass, while she called to consult a fairyman about a disorder one of her cows had.
 She was late at the chapel, and was sorry all the day after, for her husband was in grief about it, and she was very fond of him.

 Late that night he was wakened up by the cries of his children calling out, "Mother, mother!
 "When he sat up and rubbed his eyes, there was no wife by his side, and when he asked the little ones what was become of their mother, they said they saw the room full of nice little men and women, dressed in white, and red, and green, and their mother in the middle of them, going out by the door as if she was walking in her sleep.
 Out he ran, and searched everywhere round the house, but neither tale nor tidings did he get of her for many a day.